helpfulrobot/plato-creative-silverstripe-myresources-f6/README.md

 ```

 ## Custom installer
 If you use this on a regular basis.
-Then add the following to your installer.
+Then add the following to your installers composer file.
 ```
 {
   ...